NuSkooler/enigma-bbs/docs/art/themes.md

 Themes live in `art/themes/`.
 Each theme (and thus it's *theme ID*) is a directory within the `themes` directory.
 The theme itself is simply a collection of art files, and a `theme.hjson` file that further defines layout, colors & formatting, etc. ENiGMA½ comes with a default theme by [Luciano Ayres](http://blocktronics.org/tag/luciano-ayres/) of [Blocktronics](http://blocktronics.org/) called Mystery Skull.
 This theme is in `art/themes/luciano_blocktronics`, and thus it's *theme ID* is `luciano_blocktronics`.

 ## Art
-Of course one of the most basic elements of BBS theming is art.
-ENiGMA½ uses a fallback system for art selection by default (you may override this in a `menu.hjson` entry if desired).
-When a menu entry calls for a piece of art, the following search is made:

-1. If a direct or relative path is supplied, look there first.
-2. In the users current theme directory.
-3. In the system default theme directory.
-4. In the `art/general` directory.
+For information on art files, see [General Art Information](general.md).
 TL;DR: In general, to theme a piece of art, create a version of it in your themes directory.

 :information_source: Remember that by default, the system will allow for randomly selecting art (in one of the directories mentioned above) by numbering it: `FOO1.ANS`, `FOO2.ANS`, etc.!